Brunswick Islands: A Seafood, Wildlife and History Vacation

 You don’t need a boat to fish the waters around the Brunswick Islands.
-You’ll catch a variety of fish, from croaker to trout to king mackerel, by simply dropping your line from any one of five ocean piers – Ocean Isle, Oak Island, Ocean Crest, Holden Beach and Sunset Beach.
+You’ll catch a variety of fish, from croaker to trout to king mackerel, by simply dropping your line from any one of five ocean piers – Ocean Isle, Oak Island (which is temporarily closed for reconstruction), Ocean Crest, Holden Beach and Sunset Beach.
 These piers extend up to 1,000 feet into the Atlantic Ocean; purchase a pass and rent a rigged rod if you don’t have one.
 Pier staff and fellow anglers are always willing to offer bait and technique suggestions.

-You’ll come across plenty of creatures while floating among ancient cypress trees on a Shallotte River Swamp Park & Outdoor Center boat tour.
+You’ll come across plenty of creatures while floating among ancient cypress trees on a boat tour at The Swamp Park.
 You'll also trace the footsteps of President George Washington, who crossed here in 1791 while fulfilling a promise to visit all of the young country.
-Change your perspective by challenging the center’s more than 1 mile of zip lines or attempting its Aerial Adventure Challenge’s 53 obstacles.
+Change your perspective by challenging the center’s more than 1 mile of zip lines or attempting its Aerial Adventure Park’s 53 obstacles.

 The Brunswick Islands is one of the most special places on Earth, and that’s no truer than in late fall through early spring.
 The beaches here share one distinctive characteristic: an east-west orientation.
 That means when the sun is low in the southern sky, you can watch it rise and set over the ocean without ever moving your beach chair.

-Be careful where you put that chair from May through October.
+But be careful where you put that chair from May through October.
 That’s when female sea turtles bury their eggs on the beaches and hatchlings return to the ocean.
 There are groups on each island dedicated to monitoring and protecting these endangered gentle giants.
-Many offer educational programs and tours, which give an up-close view of the 200 million-year-old ritual.
+Many offer educational programs and tours, which give an up-close view of the 200-million-year-old ritual.

 It’s a long-but-pleasant walk from the nearest public access to the Kindred Spirit Mailbox, which is tucked behind the beach and between the dunes at 1,200-acre Bird Island Reserve.
 Pen a heartfelt message, thought or experience in one of the notebooks you’ll find inside, or read ones that other visitors have left.
 It’s a tradition that was started by a young couple more than 35 years ago.